Ferry Hopping The Ardnamurchan Way

 Kilchoan - Tobermory Ferry

 Hop on and hop off between Kilchoan and Tobermory.
 No need to book - just turn up and pay on the ferry.
-The current price for a single crossing is £8.90 per car and £2.85 per person (£14.60 for a car with a two people in it) increasing to £9.25 per car and £2.95 per person (£15.15 for a car with a two people in it) on March 26th 2021.
+The current price for a single crossing is £9.25 per car and £2.95 per person (£15.15 for a car with a two people in it).

 There are regular sailings seven days a week during the Summer, though no sailings on Sundays during the winter timetable period.
 You can not book tickets and you can either buy a ticket onboard or buy one from the ticket office in Tobermory.
 There is usually no problem travelling as a foot passanger and there is ample parking by the ferry terminal in Kilchoan where there are also public toilet facilities.
 The ferry can be very busy in summer for vehicles and you may not be able to get on to the first ferry, so plan ahead and arrive early if you wish to take your car on the ferry...
 On your return from Tobermory you can arrive for the ferry early, park up in the queue (buy a ticket if you did not buy a return ticket) and have a walk around Tobermory whilst waiting for the ferry.
 The crossing takes around 30 minutes and affords some great views of Mull and Ardnamurchan.